wattob/aDayInTheLifeofAGator/writing/reflection.md

 We used the gradle build and the gradle run command constantly to be kept up to date on how our program was functioning.
 Another real-world application we learned, was that if it did not work one way, it could work another.
 If we could not figure it out after that, we would assume we had made a mistake in our programming.
 Just from reading the lab eleven outline, you can see the many real-world applications of computer science.
-You could create a text based game like us.
-Even other groups with similar topics probably approached the problem in a different manner than us.
+You could create a text based game like us, and even other groups with similar topics probably approached the problem in a different manner than us.
 Other topics could have been cryptology, computer graphics, or software testing.
 Computer science has many options if it chosen as your career.
 You can apply it however you can imagine.
+As for this specific project, we applied the real-world decisions of being a student at Allegheny College, and how some people go through their everyday life.
+We applied it to computer science by taking all the things that we learned throughout the semester and put it all together into one big program.
+It was amazing how much we learned in this project compared to others, as I feel we learned more applying everything to this project than all the other labs combined!
+The implementation of all the code we created was extremely beneficial to our learning of Computer Science, and unbelievably beneficial.

 ## Dillon's Reflection